How a Medibank nurse can help

 A range of questions can come through on my phone

 Some members will ring needing simple health information or advice such as an immunisation schedule or the best way to manage chicken pox.
 Others will ring seeking an assessment of their symptoms and advice on what they should do next.
-This can range from the common cough and cold, to chest pain or neurological changes.
+This can range from the common cough and cold, to chest pain, anxiety or neurological changes.

 There are a variety of calls, but they all have one thing in common